wvabrinskas/Neuron/README.md

 #### Training
 Training the `Brain` object is also very simple.
 You simply pass an array of `CGFloat` to the brain object.
-`Only rule is that the number of items in the array must match the number of input nodes.`
+`The only rules are that the number of items in the array must match the number of input nodes and the numbers must be between 0 and 1.`

 ```
     DispatchQueue.global(qos: .utility).async {